FedST: Secure Federated Shapelet Transformation for Time Series Classification: Shapelet Distance Acceleration

-In $\Pi_{FedSS-B}$, the distance between a candidate $S$ and the $M-M_0$ samples $T^i_j(\forall j, i \neq 0)$ is straightforwardly computed using MPC.
-Based on Eq~\ref{eq:shapelet_dis}, the interactive operations used include: i) $L_S(N - L_S + 1)(M-M_0)$ pairwise multiplications for the Euclidean norm, and ii) $(N - L_S + 1)(M - M_0)$ times of both comparisons and assignments for the minimum.
 Because the shapelet length $L_S$ is up to $N$ where $N >> 1$, the efficiency is dominated by the Euclidean norm.
 Thus, {it is necessary to accelerate the distance computation by improving the efficiency of the bottlenecked \textit{Euclidean norm}}.

-The work of~\cite{ioannidis2002secure} proposes a two-party dot-product protocol (as Algorithm~\ref{alg:original_dp}) that we find is both computation and communication efficient for the calculation between one vector and many others.
+The work of~\cite{ioannidis2002secure} proposes a two-party dot-product protocol (as Algorithm~\ref{alg:original_dp}), \zyw{which we find to be efficient both in} computation and communication for the calculation between one vector and many others.
 It motivates us that we can compute the Euclidean norm between a candidate $S$ and the total $(N - L_S + 1)(M-M_0)$ subseries of the participants using the dot-product protocol.
 Unfortunately, the protocol in Algorithm~\ref{alg:original_dp} (denoted as the raw protocol) has weak security that violates Definition~\ref{definition:security}.

 To overcome the limitation, we propose ${\Pi_{DP}}$, \textit{a secure dot-product protocol} that enhances the raw protocol using MPC.
 We prove that this novel protocol not only follows the security of Definition~\ref{definition:security}, but also effectively accelerates the Euclidean norm.
-We describe the acceleration method in Section~\ref{DP-based-ED}.
-Then, we analyze the security deficiency of the raw protocol and propose our $\Pi_{DP}$ in Section~\ref{security_analysis_and_enhancement}.
+We describe the acceleration method in Sec.~\ref{DP-based-ED}.
+Then, we analyze the security deficiency of the raw protocol and propose our $\Pi_{DP}$ in Sec.~\ref{security_analysis_and_enhancement}.